LearnFpgaEasily/FPGA-open-source-project-template/readme.md

 This template is a part of the tutorial [From HDL to FPGA Bitstream with Open Source toolchain](https://learn-fpga-easily.com/from-hdl-to-fpga-bitstream-with-open-source-toolchain/) on the blog [Learn Fpga Easily](https://learn-fpga-easily.com/)

+The branch named "Chisel" is an upgrade of this tutorial where we use chisel instead of verilog for the design.
+The upgraded version of the article is : [[how to] From Chisel to Bitstream](https://learn-fpga-easily.com/how-to-from-chisel-to-bitstream/)